Document version: Overview 2019.B, 14 November 2019.

 Health service providers

-Victorian public hospitals and health service providers have obligations under the PDP Act in relation to personal information that is not health-related, for example, staff records.
-Private hospitals and health service providers are not covered under the PDP Act unless they are carrying out services under a State contract not related to health (see above).
-The privacy of health information handled by both public and private health service providers is regulated under the Health Records Act 2001 (Vic), which is administered by the Health Complaints Commissioner.
-Private sector health providers may also be regulated under the Privacy Act 1988 (Cth).
+Victorian public hospitals and health service providers that fall within s 13 of the PDP Act have obligations under the PDP Act in relation to personal information that is not health related.
+For example, this includes staff records.
+Private hospitals and health service providers are not covered by the PDP Act, unless they are carrying out services under a State contract not related to health.
+The privacy of health information handled by entities that have access to health information, including both public and private health service providers, is regulated under the Health Records Act 2001 (Vic).
+The Health Records Act 2001 (Vic) is administered by the Health Complaints Commissioner.
+Private sector health providers may also be regulated under the Privacy Act 1988 (Cth) which is administered by the Office of the Australian Information Commissioner.

 State government schools are required to comply with the IPPs.
-However, independent or denominational schools do not.
+However, independent or denominational schools are not.
 Typically, independent or denominational schools are subject to the Privacy Act 1988 (Cth).

 Organisations ‘established by or under an Act’ for a ‘public purpose’